 The National Science Foundation's Broader Impacts merit review criterion relates to the potential of a project to benefit society and contribute to the achievement of specific, desired societal outcomes.
 This page provides basic information about Broader Impacts and identifies University of Iowa resources to help you meet this requirement.

-University of Iowa resources to help you address the broader impacts criterion
+University of Iowa partners and resources to help you address the broader impacts criterion

 Examples of research projects incorporating broader impacts

 |Working with the UI Mobile Museum, Tori Forbes, Professor of Chemistry, helped craft an exhibit that allows visitors to manipulate models of water molecules into different configurations.|

 |Scott Baalrud, Professor of Physics & Astronomy, will introduce the public to plasma physics through an interactive "What is Plasma" demonstration.
 The demonstration will be an integral part of a larger exhibit on the history of space science at the University of Iowa to be displayed in the UI Old Capitol Museum, and later as a traveling exhibit in the UI Mobile Museum.|

 |One of the broader impacts outlined in Professor Maurine Neiman’s NSF grant application was to provide opportunities for student training and career development in evolutionary biology, molecular genetics, genomics, and bioinformatics.
 Prof. Neiman works with a diverse array of university (e.g., ICRU, IBA, SROP), community (e.g., Iowa City Darwin Day), and national (e.g., National Center for Science Education) organizations to consistently offer laboratory, field, and science outreach experiences for undergraduate, graduate, and high school students.|

 Click here for a list of active University of Iowa NSF grants.

 Jump to specific topics:

 - Where can I find text that defines broader impacts?